etiennestuder/gradle-credentials-plugin/README.md

 String accountPassword = credentials.forKey('someAccountPassword')
 ```

-If no explicit passphrase is passed when starting the build, the `credentials` container is initialized with all credentials persisted in the _
+Per default, the `credentials` container is initialized with all credentials persisted in the _GRADLE_USER_HOME/gradle.encrypted.properties_.
-GRADLE_USER_HOME/gradle.encrypted.properties_.

-If a custom passphrase is passed through the `credentialsPassphrase` project property when starting the build, the `credentials` container is initialized with all credentials
-persisted in the passphrase-specific
-_GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

 If a custom directory location is passed through the `credentialsLocation` project property when starting the build, the credentials file will be seeked in that directory.

+A custom credentials file name can be specified via the `credentialsFile` project property.

 # Compatibility